joshuaiz/joshuaiz/src/posts/a-practical-guide-to-preparing-web-content-for-your-developer.md

 Consistency also applies to text.
 If you have bulleted lists, either add a period at the end of each bullet point or don't — it's really up to you. **But don't do both.** It may seem like a little thing but fixing all of these takes valuable time.

 ## Tip #5: Don't embed everything in a Word doc.
-Developers are pretty used to getting content in all kinds of ways and formats: via email, Dropbox, PDFs, spreadsheets, PowerPoint files — you name it, we've seen it.
+Developers are pretty used to getting content in all kinds of ways and formats: text via email, Dropbox, PDFs, spreadsheets, PowerPoint files — you name it, we've seen it.

 Yet, the worst way to receive content is a _pre-formatted_ Word document with all of the images and links embedded in the file.
 There's nothing wrong with Word documents per se but if you are going to use Word, don't add more than basic formatting (bold, italic, etc.), send the images separately, and include footnotes to links instead of embedding urls into the text.
 Or at least include full url links after the linked text.